-- (1) to extend the time for filing briefs or other papers in appeals not yet assigned or under submission as follows: - in forma pauperis motions, standalone certificates of interested persons and corporate disclosure statements, applications for a certificate of appealability, civil appeal statements, transcript order forms, motions for leave to proceed, filing fees, consent forms, responses to jurisdictional questions, and responses to motions, up to the amount of time originally given to file, generally 14 or 30 days; - the agency record, up to 40 days; and - first requests for an extension of up to 30 days to file or correct a deficiency in briefs and appendices, pursuant to 11th Cir.
-R. 31-2(a). - (2) to make non-substantive corrections at the request of counsel in briefs or pleadings filed in this court; - (3) to extend the time for filing petitions for rehearing for not longer than 28 days, but only when the court's opinion is unpublished;
+- (1) to extend the time for filing briefs or other papers in appeals not yet assigned or under submission as follows: - in forma pauperis motions, standalone certificates of interested persons and corporate disclosure statements, applications for a certificate of appealability, civil appeal statements, transcript order forms, motions for leave to proceed, filing fees, consent forms, responses to jurisdictional questions, and responses to motions, up to the amount of time originally given to file, generally 14 or 30 days; - the agency record, up to 40 days; and

-- (4) to consolidate appeals from the same district court; - (5) to reinstate appeals dismissed by the clerk if the motion to reinstate is filed within 14 days of dismissal; - (6) to enter orders continuing on appeal district court appointments of counsel for purposes of compensation; - (7) to grant first requests for an extension of up to 14 days for filing Bills of Costs and/or motions for attorney's fees; - (8) to grant leave to adopt by reference any part of the brief of another; - (9) for substitution of parties pursuant to FRAP 43(c)(2); - (10) to withdraw motions.
+- first requests for an extension of up to 30 days to file or correct a deficiency in briefs and appendices, pursuant to 11th Cir.
+R. 31-2(a). - (2) to make non-substantive corrections at the request of counsel in briefs or pleadings filed in this court; - (3) to extend the time for filing petitions for rehearing for not longer than 28 days, but only when the court's opinion is unpublished; - (4) to consolidate appeals from the same district court; - (5) a party's first motion to reinstate an appeal dismissed by the clerk if the motion to reinstate is filed within 14 days of dismissal; - (6) to enter orders continuing on appeal district court appointments of counsel for purposes of compensation; - (7) to grant first requests for an extension of up to 14 days for filing Bills of Costs and/or motions for attorney's fees; - (8) to grant leave to adopt by reference any part of the brief of another; - (9) for substitution of parties pursuant to FRAP 43(c)(2); - (10) to withdraw motions. - (11) to file out-of-time any required filing received no more than 14 days after the due date, unless a judge has already ruled that no further extensions will be granted.